ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

     receiving system.
 For each IP address that is being reported, there will be at least one "record" element.

+    This element contains all the authentication results that were evaluated by the receiving system for the given set of messages.

+    One record per (IP, result, IDs Auths) tuples.

     1. "row": **REQUIRED**

         * "source_ip": **REQUIRED**

+            The connecting IP.
+IPv4address or IPv6address as defined in RFC 3986 section 3.2.2

         * "count": **REQUIRED**

+            Number of messages for which the "policy_evaluated" was applied.

         * "policy_evaluated": **REQUIRED**

+            The results of applying the DMARC policy.
+If alignment fails and the policy applied does not match the Policy Domain's configured policy, the "reason" element **MUST** be included.

             1. "disposition": **REQUIRED**

+                The DMARC disposition applied to matching messages.

             2. "dkim": **REQUIRED**, and
             3. "spf": **REQUIRED**

+                The DMARC-aligned authentication result.

                 **MUST** be the evaluated values as they relate to DMARC, not the values the receiver may have used when overriding the policy.